§ Trust Spanning Protocol (TSP) Specification

 relationship should be pre-existing, and Q

-knows how to forward the message.
-If that relationship is not found in its local relationship table, the intermediary Q
+will know how to forward the message.
+If that relationship is not found in its local relationship table (ie the relationship hasn’t been established), the intermediary Q

 using the following direct message: